Language

 • A valid TOPIK Level 3 certificate can place you directly into KIIP Level 4, skipping the earlier stages

-• F-4 holders who provide proof of Korean language ability (TOPIK Level 1+, Sejong Institute Elementary 1B+, KIIP pre-evaluation score 21+, or KIIP Level 1+ completion) receive a 2-year multiple-entry visa with a 3-year residence period; without language proof, residence is capped at 1 year
+• F-4 holders who provide proof of Korean language ability (TOPIK Level 1+, Sejong Institute Elementary 1B+, KIIP pre-evaluation score 21+, or KIIP Level 1+ completion) receive a multiple-entry visa with a 2-year residence period; without language proof, the residence period is capped at 1 year

 Your TOPIK certificate is not just a language credential.
 In the Korean immigration system, it carries a specific point value that directly affects whether you qualify for the F-2-7 residence visa, how long your stay period is, and whether you are on the right path to F-5 permanent residency.

-This guide explains exactly how TOPIK scores map to points in the F-2-7 system, why KIIP (사회통합프로그램) is often the smarter long-term play, and what the F-5 language requirement actually is.
+This guide explains exactly how TOPIK scores map to points in the F-2-7 system, why Korea Immigration and Integration Program (사회통합프로그램, KIIP) is often the smarter long-term play, and what the F-5 language requirement actually is.
 The answer to that last question surprises a lot of people: TOPIK does not help with F-5 at all.

 The F-2-7 Point-Based Residence Visa